Logo showing a cloud presented as a tree

 By default, data is parsed as JSON, but you can customize that by passing parse and stringify options to the Backend constructor.
 For example, here we want to store data as CSV, and thus we are using the PapaParse library to parse and stringify the data:

-let backend = Backend.create("https://...", {
+let backend = Backend.from("https://...", {

 parse: Papa.parse,